ArcBlock/nedb/README.md

 [![docs](https://img.shields.io/badge/powered%20by-arcblock-green.svg)](https://docs.arcblock.io)
 [![Gitter](https://badges.gitter.im/ArcBlock/community.svg)](https://gitter.im/ArcBlock/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-> Last updated at 11/23/2020, 3:18:17 AM
+> Last updated at 11/05/2021, 09:43:11

-This repo contains ABT Node Daemon and core blocklets.
+This repo contains a [NEDB](https://github.com/louischatriot/nedb) fork used by ArcBlock products.

+Along with the NEDB core, we have updated several related packages to improve performance, security and compatibility:

+- Most dependencies are upgraded to latest to get better security and performance
+- Use @nedb/multi to read and write to the same database in different node.js processes
+- Use @nedb/mongoose-driver as a drop-in replacement for mongoose + mongodb to make apps lightweight

+Limitations: if you want to use nedb in browser, please use the original version.

 ## Getting Started